XWangLabTHU/cfDNApipe/README.md

 res2 = runWPS(upstream=res1, tsvInput="transcriptAnno-v19.tsv")
 ```

-Users can find the output files saved in the folder "intermediate_result/step_02_runWPS/SRR2130016.bed" and plot the WPS like below.
+We can find the output files saved in the folder "intermediate_result/step_02_runWPS/SRR2130016.bed" and plot the WPS like below.

 ```R
 data <- read.table("SRR2130016.bed_alpha_satellite.tsv.gz")